MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/ad-fs-single-sign-on-settings.md

 Federated users who don't have the **LastPasswordChangeTimestamp** attribute synced are issued session cookies and refresh tokens that have a **Max Age value of 12 hours**.

-Max Age value session cookies and refresh tokens are issued because Azure AD can't determine when to revoke tokens that are related to an old credential (such as a password that has been changed).
-Therefore, Azure AD must check more frequently to make sure that the user and associated tokens are still in good standing.
+Max Age value session cookies and refresh tokens are issued because Azure AD can't determine when to revoke tokens that are related to an old credential.
+This could be caused by a password that has been changed, for example.
+Azure AD must check more frequently to make sure that user and associated tokens are still valid.